Add Gene Annotation

 [QualifierLinks]

-; Some qualifiers can be shown as hyper-links.
+; Some qualifiers or their parts can be shown as hyper-links.

 ;QUALIFIER_NAME=PLACEHOLDER_URL[|regex]